ashley-ha/customerChurn/README.md

 - Senior citizens have a higher churn rate compared to other customers (41%).
 - Tenure has a negative correlation with churn, suggesting that longer tenure reduces the likelihood of churn.

+### Feature Selection
+By applying logistic regression (StatsModel), I was able to identify two features which had high p-values and therefore leading to high variance inflation factors and were removed for a better fit model.

 ### Modeling
 Two models were applied for customer churn prediction: